david-archer27/gridplates/README.md

 The graphics are based on Makie and Plots, and can be used interactively at the command line as well as for making the saved output files.
 Makie is beautiful but sometimes has perspective problems or other inexplicible bugs.
 On my apple M1 I have to use v0.4.7 ; more recent versions don't work.
 Also Julia freezes at some point in making animations.
 Hence two routines, animate_until_you_almost_puke(), which should be followed by restarting Julia, then doing animate_the_rest().

-It is worth using multiple cores by setting that preference in VSC or invoking the julia executable using --threads=8 (or however many).
+It is worth using multiple cores by setting that preference in VSC or invoking the julia executable using --threads=16 (or however many).
+Because cores in CPUs can multi-thread, it is worthwhile to set maybe twice as many threads as your CPU has cores.